mdeatecl/LensedSN124imagesLCs/README.md

 Each file starts with a header listing the number of images n_image in the system.
 The lightcurve data are stored in columns:

-1st col - observation time
+1st col - observation time, days

 2nd col - total flux (+noise)